- Nonprofit organizations are exempt from federal income taxes and must not seek commercial or monetary profit.

 It is incredibly important for a nonprofit to file a Form 990 annually to ensure that it retains its tax-exempt status and good public standing.
 If an organization fails to file the correct forms for three consecutive years, it will automatically lose its tax-exempt status and will be published on the IRS’ automatic revocation of exemption list.
 This list includes an organization’s primary details and effective date of revocation.

 If revoked, the organization is subject to federal income taxes and will no longer be eligible for tax-deductible donations.

 Tip: Keep detailed financial records and be aware of the legal tax deductions you can make on your annual Form 990 to ensure your nonprofit retains its tax-exempt status and is in good standing.

 Managing your nonprofit’s taxes

-While an IRS tax-exempt classification allows an organization to avoid some federal income taxes, there are still a number of tax considerations when filing and strict guidelines to follow in order to retain tax-exempt status.
+While an IRS tax-exempt classification allows an organization to avoid some federal income taxes, there are still several tax considerations when filing and strict guidelines to follow to retain tax-exempt status.

 Here are some tips that might assist with your nonprofit’s administrative needs:

 - Hiring an accountant or a professional tax service might be helpful to your organization to ensure ongoing tax compliance and retain tax-exempt status with the IRS.

 - If you have employees, consider choosing a payroll service that works best with your nonprofit’s specific needs.
 These third-party services ensure tax compliance and payroll processing along with other features.
 Payroll service pricing typically includes both a flat monthly fee and a per-employee fee.
 Check out our review of Paychex, one of our best picks for payroll services in 2021.